Cwm Llafar Horseshoe

 The high ground eventually narrows, leaving one last push to the summit of Carnedd Llwelyn.
 I find several fellow pilgrims at the summit.
 But none has the smug satisfaction of being in the minority with their choice of approach.

-As I follow a bearing into the mist towards Yr Elen, feeling the quizzical gaze of my peers bore into me as they turn to head the well-trodden path.
+I follow a bearing into the mist towards Yr Elen, feeling the quizzical gaze of my peers bore into me as they turn instead towards the well-trodden path.
 There’s nothing to guide me here.
 In the clag I pick my line and stick with it until I’m on the connecting ridge between Carnedd Llewelyn and Yr Elen.
 The fog soon gives way to the stupendous sight of the eastern face of Yr Elen.
 It’s a long way down to the icy waters of Ffynnon Caseg below.

 A long slope sweeps into the vast cwm beneath Carnedd Llewelyn and Carnedd Dafydd.
 I find the most comfortable looking rock and take in the vastness of the surroundings over a spot of lunch.